PH-Tools/honeybee_REVIVE_grasshopper/tests/adorb/comparison/README.md

 # ADORB TEST MODEL COMPARISON:

-Below is a comparison of two EnergyPlus simulations: one simulation using the [KMR Example model](https://github.com/Phius-ResearchComittee/REVIVE/releases/tag/v24.2.0) provided by Phius, run using their Phius-REVIVE GUI tool, and another using a [Honeybee-REVIVE model](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/blob/main/tests/phius_rv2024_model.hbjson) which was built to match the KMR example as closely as possible using Honeybee Grasshopper methods and components.
+Below is a comparison of two EnergyPlus simulations: one simulation using the [KMR Example model](https://github.com/Phius-ResearchComittee/REVIVE/releases/tag/v24.2.0) provided by Phius, run using the [Phius-REVIVE GUI tool](https://github.com/Phius-ResearchComittee/REVIVE/releases/tag/v24.2.0), and another using a [Honeybee-REVIVE model](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/blob/main/tests/phius_rv2024_model.hbjson) which was built to match the KMR example as closely as possible using Honeybee Grasshopper methods and components.
 The test model is a single-zone, single-family home.
 The home includes a below-grade basement, as well as two on-grade floor surfaces ("Crawlspace" and "Slab"):

 ![Screenshot 2024-11-10 at 1 54 14 PM](https://github.com/user-attachments/assets/16ee8959-04b4-4815-8975-660c6f56d87b)

 # METHODOLOGY:
 Using the [Honeybee-REVIVE toolkit](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/tree/main), a complete Honeybee-REVIVE model was constructed in Rhino/Grasshopper with attributes which align to the Phius KMR Example file as closely as possible (see below for a discussion of the known discrepancies).
 A full annual simulation was executed for both simulations, and the ADORB costs calculated based on the simulation results.
-ADORB costs for the Phius-case were calculated using their Phius-GUI tool, while the HB-REVIVE case uses the new [PH-ADORB library](https://github.com/PH-Tools/PH_ADORB).
+ADORB costs for the Phius-case were calculated using the [Phius-GUI tool](https://github.com/Phius-ResearchComittee/REVIVE/blob/main/REVIVE2024/adorb.py), while the HB-REVIVE case uses the new [PH-ADORB library](https://github.com/PH-Tools/PH_ADORB).

 ### MODEL FILES:
 Relevant model files can be found at: